-For the 2021-2022 year we implemented a Fresh Start Initiative with shorter eight-week courses that help students who are having difficulty in Math and English stay on track.
-UWF also initiated a STEM Success initiative partially funded by a Title III grant that has enabled the redesign of many first year STEM courses and the construction of analytics tools to help students in challenging STEM disciplines create course schedules that help ensure they stay on track to graduate in four years.
-Interactive texting was added to enhance our outreach with these students.
+For the 2021-2022 year, we implemented a Fresh Start Initiative with eight-week courses for students struggling in Math and English; 30 total students enrolled to date.
+UWF also started a STEM Success initiative, partially funded by a Title III grant.
+This has enabled the redesign of first year STEM courses and the construction of analytics tools to help STEM students create course schedules that ensure they stay on track to graduate in four years.
+Interactive texting is part of this initiative, which enhances advisor outreach and provides students with information on tutoring and support services.
+Another recent initiative is Stay the Course (STC), a scholarship awarded to eligible students who have been identified as being at-risk for stopping out.
+Since 2021, STC has awarded 179 students a total \$129,000.
+We fully anticipate a significant improvement in the four-year graduation rate from these initiatives beginning with the 2021 cohort.

 UWF is dedicated to student success, and graduation in four years is a primary goal.
-The varied communication and outreach campaigns combined with targeted financial aid provide assistance to help encourage students to stay on track to graduate in four years or less.
-The primary purpose of UWF's student success and financial aid programs is to provide needed support to students that encourages them to maintain academic progress and enables them to complete their degree within their financial resources.
+The varied communication, outreach, student success, and financial aid campaigns, help encourage students to stay on track to graduate in four years or less, and to accomplish this within their financial limitations.